Elizabeth Krupinski: Career and research

 She served as Professor in the Department of Radiology, Psychology and Public Health at Arizona State University from 1992.
 In 2013, she was elected President of the Medical Image Perception Society, a group of academics who study the process of information perception and recognition in medical images.
 Since 2015, Krupinski has served as Professor at Emory University, where she is based in the Department of Radiology.
 She serves a Vice Chair for Research and leads the Imaging Implantation Division.
 Her research considers medical decision-making and telemedicine, and the future of medical imaging.

 Medical images are used by physicians to make decisions about diagnosis and treatment, a process which involves visual inspection and interpretation.
 These two aspects make use of perception and cognition.
 As medical imaging has become more significant in the training of physicians, Krupinski has called for better understanding of how clinicians interact with images.
 Image interpretation is an art; and Krupinski looks to optimise the presentation of medical images to both educate trainees and ensure better patient outcomes.
 It is estimated the mistakes in assessing medical images accounts for almost 30 % of the errors in radiology.
 With the rise of artificial intelligence in assessing medical images, Krupinski has called for the need for a balance of human intelligence.
 She serves as Co-Director of the Southwest Telehealth Resource Center.

 She was inducted into the College of Fellows of both the American Institute for Medical and Biological Engineering and SPIE in 2017.
 She was awarded the American Telemedicine Association award for Individual Leadership.
 Krupinski is an executive editor for the Journal of Telemedicine and Telecare.
+She is also a new editor-in-chief for the Journal of Digital Imaging.